zonemaster/zonemaster/docs/internal/maintenance/ChangeManagement.md

 ### Minor changes

-A "bug fix" or "minor change" should be added as an issue in Github.
+A "bug fix" or "minor change" should be added as an issue in GitHub.
 Then the person corresponding is assigned by the release manager or the person who has created the issue.
 The assigned person should then close the ticket within a specified time as mentioned in the "Key Performance